 I love my dogs.
 There have been dogs in my family since the day I was born.
 And most of the time we have had two or three dogs.
 They are, and always will be, a part of my family.
-However, most states, including New Mexico and Arizona, consider pets as property.
+However, most states, including Arizona, consider pets as property.
 It is an important distinction in terms of rights and how a pet is treated if you are not around – you get to do with your pet what you want, and if you didn’t make provisions, then the State decides what happens.

 So planning for your beloved pet is important.
 Deciding who will take care of your pet if you are unable ensures that your pet will be able to enjoy the rest of their lives.
 In addition, whether you think your dog will grieve for your loss or not, they will have to adapt to their “new normal,” and that is hard for all of us.
 The better your plan, the better your pet will be prepared.

 But this planning can go a bit too far.
 An Indiana woman made provisions for her dog in her Will.
 However, her wish was that when she died, her dog was to be euthanized and their ashes are to be mixed.
 All accounts indicate the dog is healthy, and otherwise would not need to be put down.

 The good is that the woman made provisions for her pet in her estate plan.
 The bad is that the woman decided to treat her pet as she would any other piece of property, rather than a living animal.
 I hope that there was a misunderstanding in the drafting of the Will.